duckietown/duckietown-uplan/README.md

 # Planning with Uncertainty

 This project aims to plan a path for a duckiebot while taking into account various sources of uncertainty.
-Upon succesfull completion of the demo, you should expect a simulation implementing both collision-free path planning and velocity profiling algorithms, as in the figure below:
+Upon successful completion of the demo, you should expect a simulation implementing both collision-free path planning and velocity profiling algorithms, as in the figure below:

 <div figure-id="fig:expected_results" figure-caption="Expected Result when running the simulation demo">
      <img src="/resources/Picture1.png" style='width: 30em'/>